airalab/robonomics-wiki/docs/how-to-launch-the-robonomics-collator.md

 ## Requirements

-**Minimum hardware requirements** for collators:
-+ 4-cores CPU
-+ 200GB extendable NVMe space
-+ 8GB RAM

-However, it is recommended that you launch a collator using the **standard hardware requirements** for [Polkadot validators](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#standard-hardware):
+It is recommended that you launch a collator using the **standard hardware requirements** for [Polkadot validators](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#standard-hardware):
 + CPU - Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz.
 + Storage - A NVMe solid state drive.
 Should be reasonably sized to deal with the blockchain growth.
-Currently the Kusama db uses around 90GB of space.
-We recommend 200-240GB for first months, but it will need to be re-evaluated every six months.
+Currently the Kusama db uses around 360GB of space.
+We recommend using 700-750GB for first months, but it will need to be re-evaluated every six months.
 Again: The ability to expand this disk space is required.
 + Memory - 64GB ECC

 In this article we use next specifications:
 + 4 VCPU
-+ 240GB extendable volume for collator's databases
++ 700 GB of NVMe space for collator's databases
 + 8GB RAM